Kim Chi-gon

-Kim Chi-gon (born 29 July 1983) is a South Korean football former player who last plays as a defender for Sarawak in Malaysia Premier League.
+Kim Chi-gon (born 29 July 1983) is a South Korean football former player who last played as a defender for Sarawak in Malaysia Premier League.

 He was part of the South Korea football team in 2004 Olympic, who finished second in Group A, making it through to the next round, before being defeated by silver medal winners Paraguay.
 He also capped for South Korea U-20 football team at 2003 FIFA World Youth Championship.